carlmw/articles/testing_javascript_part2.md

 I'm going to describe the basic usage of Sinon's mocks, spies, and stubs.

 ## Getting started
-Assuming you've read the first part you should already have a test suite up and running with your framework of choice.
+I'm going to assume you're familiar with TDD and that you've read the first part you should already have a test suite up and running with your framework of choice.
 So i'll just get right into it.

 ## Mocks
 Mocks replace APIs with fake methods.
 We can use mocks to make expectations.
 Expectations allow us to ensure that methods on our API are called correctly.